joelparkerhenderson/ways-of-working/doc/schedules/index.md

 # Ways of Working for schedules, calendars, events, etc.

+## Most important

+Use the strengths of "[maker's schedule, manager's schedule](http://paulgraham.com/makersschedule.html)".

+Ensure all stakeholders know the expectations for availability, attendance, and RSVPs.

 ## For workweeks

 Do a day or more that is meeting free.
 For example a team may like to choose Friday, because it works well with travel and holidays.